 Lithium battery stores controller time, so after battery replacement you must set the correct time.

 In the Angry Fish application most pages have one button (in the top right corner of the page).
 This button sends all parameters of that page to the controller and controller saves them to non-volatile memory.
 After editing parameter press this button to save settings.
 New value will be saved to controller and controller immediately will start to work with a new settings.
 Some settings (for example time/date setting) have separate “Save” button.
 Such settings will be saved only by pressing “Save” button.
-If settings are changed using keypad then settings will be saved to non-volatile memory when user exits parameter editing mode with button ENTER.
+If settings are changed using keypad then settings will be saved to non-volatile memory when user exits parameter editing mode.

 When Angry Fish application connects to the SimACo, application will read all settings from controller automatically.
 If you want to read all data from SimACo manually, press “refresh data” button it the top right corner of the application.
+After this all pages will be updated with the parameter values from controller.

 SimACo channels control

 Understanding channel’s timers.
 LED1-4 and 120-230V Devices1-8 channels each have Auto mode.
 When this mode is activated channel is controlled automatically.
 Settings for the Auto mode is controlled in the Timers page.
 Timers allow to turn channel on and off at a time desired.
 Also they have an additional features for LED1-4 channels control.
 Timers have several parameters which can be set by the user: timer number, channel type, start time, starting brightness, end time and end brightness parameters.
 For LED1-4 channels all parameters are used.
 For Devices1-8 channels starting brightness and ending brightness parameters are not used.
 Not used values are faded.
 Editing values which are not used for the particular channel will not have any effect.
-There are 50 events in total dedicated to all four LED channels and eight 120-230V Devices channels.
+There are 50 timers in total dedicated to all four LED channels and eight 120-230V Devices channels.
 Any timer can be assigned to any LED1-4 or 120-230V Devices1-8 channel.
 Every timer can control only one channel but the same channel can be controlled with several timers.
 Timers start time and end time values for the same channel may overlap each other.
 If they are overlapping, timer with a lower number will be executed first.
 When it expires, the timer with the bigger order number will be activated.
 Take a look at the example:

 SimACo firmware checks for timers changes one time per second.
 There is one thing the user must to know: if LED channel is set to change LED brightness, for example, from 0 to 100% during one minute interval, brightness will be not evenly changed.
 This is because brightness must be changed by 100 steps of brightness through the 60 seconds (steps) of time.
 To achieve an even full – scale brightness change i recommend to use 5 minutes or bigger time interval.